clo4/SkyRocket.spoon/README.md

   -- Which modifiers to hold to move a window? moveModifiers = {'cmd', 'shift'},

-  -- Which mouse button to hold to move a window? moveMouseButton = 'left',
+  -- Which mouse button to hold to move a window? (left, right, other) moveMouseButton = 'left',

   -- Which modifiers to hold to resize a window? resizeModifiers = {'ctrl', 'shift'},

-  -- Which mouse button to hold to resize a window? resizeMouseButton = 'left',
+  -- Which mouse button to hold to resize a window? (left, right, other) resizeMouseButton = 'left',
 })
 ```